 No one likes using an overly complicated shower when you just need to get the job done.
 We assessed how easy — or not — each of these models were to set up and to take back down again.
 We considered how easy they are to fill with water.
 We examined how simple it is to get water into the opening or procure the appropriate water-holding vessel.
 We also assessed directions to see if they were adequate or helpful.

-Some showers require additional materials, such as a bucket or bottle, and the availability and utility of those additional objects was also assessed.
+Some showers require additional materials, such as a bucket or bottle, and the availability and utility of those additional objects were also assessed.
 When taking each shower apart for storage, we also considered how easy each is to clean, and if that was even a possibility.

 No piece of gear is worth much if it doesn't last long, and we wanted to know if these showers were up to the task of keeping us clean for the long haul.
 We noted the materials used in construction and apparent care given to the assembly of each shower.
 We inspected each unit for obvious faults and observed any areas of concern that seemed to us a higher risk for failing or breaking in the future.
 We considered how many connection points showers had.